sauraabh007/IRIS-project/README.md

 ## Apex Controller

-The Apex Controller (`AccountController.apxc`) includes methods for:
+The Apex Controller (`AccountController.cls`) includes methods for:
     - Retrieving Account records based on search, sort, and pagination options.
     - Fetching picklist values for the Industry field.
     - Saving updated Account records back to Salesforce.